-The Board covenants in the Bond Order to levy and assess, for each year that all or any part of the Bonds and the Outstanding Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds.
-See "Historical Tax Rate Distribution" and "Tax Roll Information" below and "TAXING PROCEDURES."
+The Board covenants in the Bond Orders to levy and assess, for each year that all or any part of the Bonds and Outstanding Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds.
+See "-Historical Tax Rate" and "-Tax Roll Information" below and "TAXING PROCEDURES."